 “Have mercy on me, O God, according to your unfailing love; according to your great compassion blot out my transgressions” (Psalm 51:1).

-As David approaches God with pleas for mercy, he also calls out the characteristics of God he knows he can trust.
+As David approaches God for repentance, he also calls out the characteristics of God he knows he can trust.
 How much easier it is to approach God when we know Him for who He truly is.
 We can acknowledge the greatness of His wisdom, love, and compassion as we approach the throne of grace, while also fearing the greatness of His justice, holiness, and glory.
 A.W.
 Tozer says in The Knowledge of the Holy that, “The greatness of God rouses fear within us, but His goodness encourages us not to be afraid of Him.
 To fear and not be afraid – that is the paradox of faith.”

 We can repent because God is patient, and did not erase us from existence.
 We can rest because we know that He has extended mercy to us who have fallen and fail.